 You can also clean up server metadata using the command-line tool ntdsutil (this is the only correct way to force remove failed DC in domains with a functional level of Windows Server 2008 and lower).

-Run command prompt as an administrator on any of the remaining domain controllers.
+Run the command prompt as an administrator on any of the remaining domain controllers.

 Type ntdsutil on the command line and press Enter.